skjawadahmed/Open-CV-project/README.md

 # Open-CV-project
 # Identical Image Cleaner for Desktops and Laptops

+This tool is perfect for anyone looking to organize their image collections by removing duplicate images and freeing up storage space.

 The **Identical Image Cleaner** is a specialized desktop application designed to help users identify and remove duplicate images from their local folders with ease.
 Whether you're a photographer, designer, or someone with a large collection of images, this tool can help streamline your image management by efficiently detecting and removing duplicates.

 ## Purpose